 (i) Independence: Internal audit must be an independent function, as evidenced by the internal auditor’s position, organisational structure, and reporting.

 In addition to giving assurance, the internal auditor may take on an advisory role to assist an organisation in meeting its goals, as long as this does not jeopardise the internal auditor’s independence.

-ii) Internal controls and risk management: are an integral part of management function and business operations.An internal auditor is expected to evaluate the design and operating effectiveness of internal controls and risk management processes (including reporting processes) as designed and implemented by the management.
+(ii) Internal controls and risk management are necessary aspects of management and business operations.
+Internal auditors are responsible for assessing the design and operational effectiveness of internal controls and risk management processes (including reporting processes).